-Somerset, with beautiful countryside, moors and coast is a great destination.
+Somerset is a great destination with beautiful countryside, moors and coast.
 It also has some of the finest historic houses and gardens to visit in England.
-This is a selection of the best that can be easily reached from the Cart House Holiday Cottage:
+Here is a selection of the best that can be easily reached from the Cart House Holiday Cottage:

 Bishop’s Palace Garden, Market Place, Wells